jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2022/Catapult Spider/2 Such Control Wow/README.md

 ## TL;DR Summary

-- The supplied server/control binary is a compiled node.js application written in Dogescript
+- The supplied server/control binary is a compiled node.js application written in Dogescript.
-- The authentication checks can be bypassed with two Cookies with the same name **session**
+- The authentication checks can be bypassed with two Cookies with the same name **session**.
-- Exploiting a directory traversal vulnerability (**path.join()**) in **checkAuth()** allows access to the control functions.
+- Exploiting a directory traversal vulnerability in the authentication function's code allows execution of the control functions.
-- Using the function **readfile**, the flag file can be read remotely.
+- Using the server function **readfile**, the flag file can be read remotely.

 ## Analysis